-A. Members of the Manchester University Community impacted by Sexual Harassment are encouraged request supportive measures.
-Upon submission of a report to the Title IX Coordinator, supported measures will be utilized.
+A. Members of the Manchester University Community impacted by Sexual Harassment are encouraged to request supportive measures.
+Upon submission of a report to the Title IX Coordinator, supportive measures will be utilized.

 III.
-EMPLOYEES WITH AUTHORITY TO INSTITUTE CORRECTIVE MEASURES.
+EMPLOYEES WITH AUTHORITY TO INSTITUTE CORRECTIVE MEASURES i.
+Title IX Coordinator ii.
+President of University